Frequently Asked Questions

 What can I expect to happen during an acupuncture treatment?

 The first visit will take approximately an hour and a half.
 After you finish filling out your forms we will take you into the treatment room and ask you questions about the main complaint and about your general health.
 We may perform a physical exam.
 We will make a diagnosis and choose a treatment plan based on the information that you give us, as well as our observations, which include looking at your tongue and feeling your pulse.
-Next you will lie on the treatment table, and we will insert between 15 and 25 needles, some located near or on the site of the main complaint, and others located a distance away, such as on the hands and feet.
-You will relax with those needles in place for about 20 minutes.
-If the practitioner feels that it is necessary there will be some additional body work therapy applied, such as cupping, tuina or guasha.
+Next you will lie on the treatment table, and we will insert approximately 25 needles, some located near or on the site of the main complaint, and others located a distance away, such as on the hands and feet.
+You will relax with those needles in place for 15-20 minutes.
+That first set of needles will then be removed, we will ask you to turn over, and another set of needles will be inserted on the other side of your body.
+You will rest again for 15-20 minutes with those needles retained.
+After those needles are removed, if the practitioner feels that it is necessary, there will be some additional body work therapy applied, such as cupping, tuina or guasha.
 Before finishing the appointment, dietary and lifestyle advice will be given and, in some cases, a course of Chinese herbs will be recommended.

 Who can be helped with acupuncture?